-I just thought of two more serving suggestions for this dish.
+I just thought of two more serving suggestions for this Curry Roasted Butternut Squash and Apple Dip.
 It would make a delicious side dish for holiday meals.
 Or, keep it in an airtight container in the fridge and it makes for a handy, quick snack.
 It’s portable too so take some to the office.
 Share it with your friends and maybe they will want the recipe.

 - 2 pounds sweet red apples peeled and cut into 1 inch cubes